 Letho Witcher 3 Quest: Ghosts of the Past

 The most natural way to find Letho is during the sidequest The Fall of the House of Reardon, which takes you to a monster-infested manor.
 However, you can also stumble upon the location without taking the side quest.
-Letho’s location in Witcher 3 is in Reardon Manor.
+Letho’s location in Witcher 3 is in Reardon Manor in central Velen, to the north of the Orphans of Crookback Bog travel post.

 Geralt notices that the environment is infested with traps and triggers the sidequest Ghosts of the Past.
 Geralt encounters Letho on a barn’s second floor, where the latter has already dealt with the monsters.